 [*]) will show up to the left of the cell.
 When that cell has finished executing a sequential number will show up (i.e.

-Please note that some of the comments in the notebook are directions for you to modify specific sections of the code.
+Note: Some of the comments in the notebook (those in bold red) are directions for you to modify specific sections of the code.
 Perform any changes as indicated before running / executing the cell.

 1.0 Install required packages will install some of the libraries we are going to use in the notebook (many libraries come pre-installed on Cloud Pak for Data).
 Note that we upgrade the installed version of Watson Machine Learning Python Client.
 Ensure the output of the first code cell is that the python packages were successfully installed.